Minor Safari cross domain bug

 In my tests it only allowed native code but if you use a native object then it could work

-5. sirdarckcat wrote:
+5. sirdarckcat writes:

 Native code is ok dude..